 This varies per Federal State.
-In Bayern and Baden-Württemberg it comes in at 8% of taxable income.
+In Bayern and Baden-Württemberg it comes in at 8% of income tax paid.
 For all other Bundesländer it is 9%.

 To work out how much Church Tax you would pay as part of your monthly or annual gross salary, this calculator is a very useful resource.
 Bear in mind that this tool takes into account the Freibetrag threshold you are entitled to earn before income tax kicks in.

 The key argument for keeping the tax is that only those who explicitly wish to are funding the church, as well as any of its associated charitable and business activities.
 In doing so, the church in theory is not dependent upon gaining funding through other charitable means and the possible influence this could convey.

 Church Tax is controversial because, by allowing the church to collect taxation from its citizens through the official state apparatus, Germany’s government cannot exactly maintain a position of neutrality in all matters where the church has a strong viewpoint and active political lobby.
 The debate around Sunday being a day of rest (Ruhetag) is possibly the most obvious example of this.

 Religious congregations are declining in Germany and have been for some time.
 Both the Roman Catholic (römisch-katholisch) and Protestant (evangelisch) churches are seeing this trend.
 This has also impacted the number of people actively paying Church Tax.